These are some of the sources for the WWII Red Light District Tour:

 Honolulu Harlot by Jean O'Hara

-Second To The Last To Leave by Lauren Bruner
+Second To The Last To Leave the USS ARIZONA by Lauren Bruner

 After decades of silence Mr. Bruner has finally shared his experiences in Chinatown during its red-light district years and what he experienced during the Pearl Harbor attacks.
 He was the second to the last to leave the USS Arizona as it sunk beneath the waves.
 You can buy a copy at Smith's Union Bar, 19 N. Hotel St. $50